rrgmc/debefix/README.md

 }
 ```

+## Generating Non-SQL

+The import `github.com/RangelReale/debefix/db` contains a `ResolverFunc` that is not directly tied to SQL, it can be
+used to insert data in any database that has the concepts of "tables" with a list of field/values.

+As inner maps/arrays are supported by YAML, data with more complex structure should work without any problems.

 ## Sample input

 The configuration can be in a single or multiple files, the file itself doesn't matter.
 The file names/directories are